RealRealTrippy/Anticheat-Test-Server/README.md

 # Anticheat-Test-Server
 Custom anticheat testing server with basic plugins to test anticheats!
-Predone world file is in worlddownload file because of the filesize!
-Have fun!
+The world file download is in the "world" folder and the paper 1.8.8 jar is seperate because file size!
+Enjoy!